Restorative Care in

 A local anesthetic is given, decayed areas of the tooth are removed, and a composite resin filling is put in the decay’s place.
 Composite Resin can be bonded to the tooth in layers, allowing the dentist to preserve more of your natural tooth.
 It is also comparatively inexpensive, tooth-colored, and less noticeable than metal fillings.

 Another option for replacing missing teeth is installing dental implants.
 A metal anchor is inserted into the jawbone, allowed to heal, and a metal post is installed into the anchor a few months later.
 After healing is completed, an artificial tooth is made and screwed or cemented to the post.
+You can read more about Crown Point’s typical procedures for dental implant work in detail here.
 The implant can then be treated as one of your natural teeth.